kylewaynebenson/Glyphs-Scripts/README.md

 This creates a shadow as if the letter is a 3d object.
 You should probably not run this on more than 50 characters, as the process takes a little time.
 ### Create Sign Painter Drop Shadow
 This functions like Create Drop Shadow does, only it tries to blob things out a little bit, like it was painted instead of digitally generated.
 Definitely finagle with the settings before you give up on it.
 It requires fine tuning in order to perform.
+### Simplify Shape
+This script reduces nodes at a ratio of your choosing.
+Best when used on grungy, messy, thousand+ node vectors.

 # Installation